AIRLabIISc/OceanLens/README.md

 # Installation
 1. Clone the repository.
-2. Install the required dependencies:
--------pip install -r requirements.txt
+2. Install the required dependencies: pip install -r requirements.txt
+3. To train the model with custom inputs, Run: python train.py
+4. To test the model, Run: python inference.py